shulhachvitali/Zabbix/README.md

 ##The schema is:

-1.During creating virtual machine vagrant starts two provision steps:
+1. During creating virtual machine vagrant starts two provision steps:

 First - is to start [bash script](sc.sh), which installs epel repository, repository for zabbix (I could not activate it via puppet), updates yum, installs puppet and writes hosts addresses into hosts file.